 Factors Affecting Implant Longevity

 While dental implants rarely fail when properly placed and maintained, certain factors influence long-term success.
-Smoking significantly impairs healing and increases implant failure risk by restricting blood flow necessary for osseointegration.
+Smoking significantly impairs healing and increases implant failure risk by restricting the blood flow necessary for osseointegration.
 Poor oral hygiene allows bacterial accumulation around implants, potentially leading to peri-implantitis, an inflammatory condition similar to gum disease affecting natural teeth.
 Uncontrolled systemic conditions like diabetes can affect healing and integration.
 During your consultation, we discuss any factors requiring special attention to maximize your implant success.

 Regular professional monitoring allows early detection of any issues affecting implant health.
 Unlike natural teeth that provide warning signs when problems develop, implants lack nerve endings and may not cause discomfort even when problems exist.
 Professional evaluation ensures any concerns are identified and addressed before they compromise your investment in permanent tooth replacement.